 Clinical exposure by Post Graduate Year

-Third year is devoted to the subspecialties: maternal-fetal medicine, gynecologic-oncology, and reproductive endocrinology and infertility, which includes minimally invasive gynecological surgery.
+Third year is devoted to rotating in the subspecialty and fellowship rotations: maternal-fetal medicine, gynecologic-oncology, and reproductive endocrinology and infertility, minimally invasive gynecological surgery and Urgogynecology.

 Fourth year ensures that the trainee will have a broad range of experience.
-The options include further research and elective opportunities that can be selected from colposcopy, adolescent gynecology, urogynecology, ultrasound, ambulatory obstetrics and gynecology, and epidemiology.
+The options include further research and elective opportunities that can be selected from Ccolposcopy, Adolescent Gynecology, Urogynecology, ultrasound, ambulatory obstetrics and gynecology, and epidemiology.
 A three to six month community-based rotation will be done in Gaspe, Cowansville or Gatineau.

 Junior residents assume responsibility for all normal and low-risk deliveries in the Birthing Centre and the supervision of medical students.
 Under the instruction of the attending staff residents accumulate experience in vaginal deliveries, the use of forceps, caesarean sections, episiotomy, fetal monitoring, as well as, post-operative and post-partum care.

 Senior residents are assigned to the ambulatory and inpatient perinatal unit where they assess and direct the investigation and management of complicated pregnancies, labor, and deliveries.
 Instruction in the technique and interpretation of diagnostic ultrasound is also provided.

 Junior residents undertake basic surgical procedures in an ambulatory setting, as well as uncomplicated abdominal procedures.

 Senior residents develop surgical skills in more complicated cases, such as hysterectomies, vaginal surgery, and gyne-oncology operations.
 Ample opportunity is provided to develop expertise in minimally invasive surgeries, reproductive surgery, urogynecology, and colposcopy.